 Better Visibility for Auditing

-Many applications, NetSuite included, charge per user license.
+Many applications, NetSuite included, a charge per user license.
 In that case, sharing the license between the integration app endpoint and a user would cost less than buying a dedicated license in NetSuite (or other application) for the integration app.

 Ultimately, it is up to you to weigh the trade-offs and decide whether you want the integration app to share a user login or have a dedicated license.